Reduction of Environmentally Hazardous Substances

 The Lintec Group complies with relevant laws and regulations in and outside Japan and strives to reduce its use of chemical substances that have an impact on the environment.

-Fiscal 2015 emission and transfer of toluene
+Emission and transfer of toluene FY2018

 Complying with EU Regulations Concerning Chemical Substance Management and Environmental Preservation